Life Alert Medical Alert System Review, Cost and Pricing in 2026

 Life Alert Company History

-Life Alert is a household name and has been providing reliable products and services for nearly 40 years.
+Life Alert is a household name and has been providing reliable products and services for nearly 40 years, having been founded in 1987.

 Today, the brand has over 600 employees in their Encino, California headquarters.3